oat-sa/taohub-articles/forge/user-guide/deliveries.md

 1. [[Manage Deliveries]]
 ------------------------

-The Manage Deliveries tab manages the deliveries list and the properties of these deliveries.\
+The Manage Deliveries tab manages the deliveries list and the properties of these deliveries.<br/>

 The delivery creation is carried by the selection of test(s), the selection of group(s), the selection of test taker(s) to be excluded and the selection of campaign(s).

 The main functions of this tab: